Eucharistic miracle: Flesh, blood and levitation

-According to another story, a farmer in Bavaria took a consecrated Host from Mass to his house, believing that it would give him and his family good fortune.
+According to another story, a farmer in Bavaria took a consecrated Host from Mass to his house, believing that it would bring him and his family good fortune.
 However he was plagued by the feeling that what he had done was very wrong and turned to go back to the church to confess his sin.
 As he turned, the Host flew from his hand, floated in the air and landed on the ground.
 He searched for it, but he could not see it.
 He went back accompanied by many villagers and the priest who bent to pick up the Host, having seen it from some distance off.
 It again flew up into the air, floated, and fell to the ground and disappeared.
 The bishop was informed and he came to the site and bent to pick up the Host.
 Again it flew into the air, remained suspended for an extended time, fell to the ground and disappeared.

-An alleged 1370 Brussels miracle involves an allegation of host desecration; a Jew attempted to stab several Hosts, but they miraculously bled and were otherwise unharmed.
+An alleged 1370 Brussels miracle involves an allegation of host desecration; someone attempted to stab several Hosts, but they miraculously bled and were otherwise unharmed.
 The Hosts were venerated in later centuries.

 Caesarius of Heisterbach recounts various tales of Eucharistic miracles in his book Dialogue on Miracles; most of the stories he tells are from word of mouth.
 They include Gotteschalk of Volmarstein who saw an infant in the Eucharist, a priest from Wickindisburg who saw the Host turn into raw flesh, and a man from Hemmenrode who saw an image of a crucified Jesus and blood dripping from the Host.
 All of these images, however, eventually reverted into the Host.
 Caesarius also recounts more extraordinary tales, such as bees creating a shrine to Jesus after a piece of the Eucharist was placed in a beehive, a church that was burnt to ashes while the pyx containing the Eucharist was still intact, and a woman who found the Host transformed into congealed blood after she stored it in a box.

-In 2016, in Aalst, a small town in Flanders (Belgium), a 200 years old eucharistic host in a monstrance, suddenly showed blood red colour.
-On July the 7th at 17h45 this Eucharistic host spontaneously started colouring, in the presence of several witnesses.
-The phenomenon occurred in the home of Father Eric Jacqmin, a member of the SSPX.
+In 2016, in Aalst, a small town in Flanders (Belgium), a 200-year-old eucharistic host in a monstrance, suddenly showed blood red colour.
+On 7 July at 17:45 this Eucharistic host spontaneously started colouring, in the presence of several witnesses.
+The phenomenon occurred in the home of Father Eric Jacqmin, a sedevacantist, formerly member of SSPX.
 Professor Liesbeth Jacxsens has offered to scientifically investigate the host and thinks the colour could be caused by Serratia marcescens, Monilia sitophila or Oidium.

-Anglican

-At the 2017 Synodal Mass held at Corpus Christi Anglican Church in Rogers, Arkansas, Rev. Fr.
-Jason Rice of the Holy Catholic Church Anglican Rite, a Continuing Anglican denomination, affirmed a Eucharistic miracle in which "an image of a heavenly host appeared directly over the chalice immediately after the words of consecration."